aquilax/wiki.bazadanni.com/content/sweden/learn-swedish.md

 ## Light Swedish

-Light Swedish is simplified swedish for newcomers to the language
+Light Swedish is simplified Swedish for newcomers to the language

 * [Radio Sweden på lätt svenska](https://sverigesradio.se/radioswedenpalattsvenska) - daily summary of the news in "light Swedish".
 Also available as a podcast;
-* [Nyheter på lätt svenska](https://www.svtplay.se/nyheter-pa-latt-svenska) - tv summary of the news in "light Swedish" (may be constrained for sweden only)
+* [Nyheter på lätt svenska](https://www.svtplay.se/nyheter-pa-latt-svenska) - TV summary of the news in "light Swedish" (may be constrained for Sweden only)
 * [8 Sidor](https://8sidor.se/) - summary of the news for people learning Swedish

 ## Swedish Music